Marine carbon removal

 The shape of a great mCDR project will vary depending on the sub-pathway pursued, but all must thoughtfully approach operating cost-effectively and measuring removals in a marine environment, mitigating unintended impacts to coastal environments, and engaging effectively with local communities.
 These diverse challenges may be best addressed by a strong roster of partnerships with respected local groups and scientific experts.
 A great mCDR project for Frontier will include:

 • Integration with existing infrastructure.
 Rather than starting from scratch, mCDR projects can benefit from existing water handling infrastructure like desalination plants, power plant cooling, and/or wastewater treatment plants.
-This will allow projects to benefit from existing supply chains and industrial operations and avoid the costly engineering challenges of building new infrastructure in a marine environment.
+This will allow projects to benefit from existing supply chains and industrial operations including permits and avoid the costly engineering challenges of building new infrastructure in a marine environment.

 • Robust management of byproducts and contaminants.
 E-chem OAE developers must have a scalable strategy for acid disposal that renders the by-product permanently inert to the global carbon cycle.
 Mineral OAE developers using mined feedstocks must have strong ecosystem safety guardrails to screen feedstocks or develop an approach to remove or neutralize potentially harmful contaminants.